cworf/LBA/wp-content/plugins/portfolio-gallery/readme.txt

 4. Click `Install Now` button.
 5. Then click `Activate Plugin` button.

-Now you can set your Portfolio Gallery options, images and use our portfolio gallery.
+Now you can set your Portfolio Gallery options, images or videos and use our portfolio gallery.

 If you think, that you found a bug in our [WordPress Portfolio Gallery](http://huge-it.com/portfolio-gallery) plugin or have any question contact us at [info@huge-it.com](mailto:info@huge-it.com)